To purchase the score and performance materials, please get in touch.

 Duration: 6 minutes

 With Talkback, I explore extended techniques, enhanced timbre, and other sonic features that are characteristic of the instrument by magnifying and amplifying otherwise subtle nuances and bringing them to the foreground.
-At the center of this work is the poem “Polaroid” by Nick Flynn which was deconstructed to small fragments and phonemes to inform this process.
+The deconstructed poem by Nick Flynn informs this process.

 Talkback, just like in online media, is a response to something more substantial: western tradition, the canon.
 It is smaller but often as significant as it is a sincere manifestation of the zeitgeist.
-Real-time interaction between the singer and her electronic incarnation is a form of dialog.
-Very similar to forms of communicating on the Internet—posting, tweeting, blogging, etc.—it is filtered, yet very real.
+Real-time interaction between the singer and her electronic incarnation, similar to forms of contemporary communication—posting, tweeting, blogging, etc.— is filtered, yet very real.